human-delegation/human-ai-delegation/README.md

 The **Data Analysis** foler contains the core scripts used for the Hidden Markov Model (HMM).
 Specifically, it contains:

 1. The Hidden Markov Model: (**Hidden Markov Model.py**).
-This is the main model for data analysis, which use the files in the data processing output folder folder **2-KPI-summary-with-weather**.
+This is the main model for data analysis, which use the files in the data processing output folder **2-KPI-summary-with-weather**.
 2. Initialization of parameters: Initial_parameters.csv.
 This file contains the initial papameters for HMM optimization.
 3. Model outputs: coefficient_estimations.csv.
 This is the file contains the estimation results for all retail stores in the Raw Data folder.